mui/tech-challenge-pigment-css/README.md

 ## The challenge

-The objective of the challenge is to implement a build-time transpilation of an example React code to generate CSS and associate that CSS with its respective React elements.
+The objective of the challenge is to implement a build-time transpilation of a React code to generate CSS and associate that CSS with its respective React elements.
 The code you will write could be used inside a zero-runtime CSS-in-JS library that focuses on the basic use-case of how people may style their components.

-Here is the example code that you need to transform:
+Here is the example code that you can start from:

 ```jsx
 import { styled } from '@pigment-css/react';